-- 1. Appointment.
-The CFO, in consultation with the other members of the Disclosure Working Group, shall select and appoint the Disclosure Coordinator (currently the Director of Capital Fund Compliance). - 2.
-Responsibilities.
-The Disclosure Coordinator is responsible for: - a.
-Preparing and filing the Continuing Disclosure Documents and seeking assistance from professionals in the financial advisory and bond, tax, and disclosure counsel pools, as necessary; - b.
-Serving as a "point person" to communicate issues or information that should be or may need to be included in any Continuing Disclosure Document or a specific filing of, for example, a Listed Event Notice or a Voluntary Filing; - Monitoring compliance by the District with these Continuing Disclosure Procedures, including timely dissemination of the annual report and event filings as described in Sections III.B. and C. below; - Recommending changes to these Continuing Disclosure Procedures to the Disclosure Working Group as necessary or appropriate; - e.
-Following up with others, including management of outside consultants assisting the District, in the preparation and dissemination of Continuing Disclosure Documents to make sure that assigned tasks have been completed on a timely basis and making sure that the filings are made on a timely basis and are accurate; - f.
-Together with the CFO, coordinating the timely provision of information to Disclosure Counsel as needed to fulfill its responsibilities to the District; - g.
-In anticipation of preparing Continuing Disclosure Documents, soliciting "material" information (as defined in Securities and Exchange Commission Rule 10b-5) from District units; - h.
-Maintaining records documenting the District's compliance with these Continuing Disclosure Procedures; and - i.
-Reviewing compliance with and providing appropriate certifications in connection with the various covenants in bond, j.
-Monitoring the websites and subscribing to the communications (e.g., news alerts, press releases, etc.) of each Rating Agency and Bond Insurer (defined herein) in order to be aware of any rating change as described in each Continuing Disclosure Document.
+1. Appointment.
+The CFO, in consultation with the other members of the Disclosure Working Group, shall select and appoint the Disclosure Coordinator (currently the Director of Capital Fund Compliance).

+- 2. Responsibilities.
+The Disclosure Coordinator is responsible for ensuring that the following are done: - (a) Preparing and filing the Continuing Disclosure Documents and seeking assistance from professionals in the municipal advisory and bond, tax, and disclosure counsel pools, as necessary; - (b) Serving as a "point person" to communicate issues or information that should be or may need to be included in any Continuing Disclosure Document or a specific filing of, for example, a Listed Event Notice or a Voluntary Filing; - (c) Monitoring compliance by the District with these Continuing Disclosure Procedures, including timely dissemination of the annual report and event filings as described in Sections III.B. and C. below; - (d) Recommending changes to these Continuing Disclosure Procedures to the Disclosure Working Group as required, necessary or appropriate; - (e) Following up with others, including management of outside consultants assisting the District, in the preparation and dissemination of Continuing Disclosure Documents to make sure that assigned tasks have been completed on a timely basis and making sure that the filings are made on a timely basis and are accurate; - (f) Together with the CFO, coordinating the timely provision of information to Disclosure Counsel as needed to fulfill its responsibilities to the District; - (g) In anticipation of preparing Continuing Disclosure Documents, soliciting "material" information (as defined in Securities and Exchange Commission Rule 15c2-12) from District units; - (h) Maintaining records documenting the District's compliance with these Continuing Disclosure Procedures; and - (i) Reviewing compliance with and providing appropriate certifications in connection with the various covenants in bond, COPs, and TRANs documents.
+The Disclosure Coordinator shall review the bond documents to determine which covenants require an annual or regular certification and maintain a list of the same. - (j) Monitoring the websites and subscribing to the communications (e.g., news alerts, press releases, etc.) of each Rating Agency and Bond Insurer (defined herein) in order to be aware of any rating change as described in each Continuing Disclosure Document.